Vaishnawi-Sharma/ML_Algorithms/Linear_Regression/Readme.md

 jupyter notebook

-Then open linear_regression_boston.ipynb to run the code.
+Then open Linear_Regression.ipynb to run the code.

 ---